Rotten Sound: Murderworks and Exit (2001–2005)

 Rotten Sound release their second full-length, Murderworks, in 2002.
-The Allmusic reviewer Alex Henderson stated, "This 2002 release gives the listener no room to breathe; from start to finish, Murderworks is an exercise in sensory assault for the sake of sensory assault."
-For the album's promotion, the group headline a European tour, titled Murdering Europe, with support of two Czech bands, Fleshless and Lykathea Aflame.
-They also toured Europe during June 2003, along with Hateplow and Debauchery.
-In May 2004, Rotten Sound teamed up with Circle of Dead Children, Phobia, and Strong Intention for US Grind the East Coast tour.
+Allmusic reviewer Alex Henderson stated, "This 2002 release gives the listener no room to breathe; from start to finish, Murderworks is an exercise in sensory assault for the sake of sensory assault."
+For the album's promotion, the group headlined a European tour, titled Murdering Europe, with support of two Czech bands, Fleshless and Lykathea Aflame.
+They toured Europe during June 2003, with Hateplow and Debauchery.
+In May 2004, Rotten Sound joined Circle of Dead Children, Phobia, and Strong Intention for the US Grind the East Coast tour.
 The band's fourth studio album, Exit, was recorded at Soundlab studio in Örebro, Sweden with engineer Mieszko Talarczyk and mastered at the Cutting Room.
-Shortly after their release, the album peaked at number 22 on the Finnish album charts.
-In March 2005, the band teamed up with Disfear for a co-headline Scandinavian tour.
+Shortly after release, the album peaked at number 22 on the Finnish album charts.
+In March 2005, the band joined Disfear for a co-headlining Scandinavian tour.

 Consume to Contaminate and Cycles (2006–2007)

-In January 2006, the band has embarked to European Tour dubbed the "Grind Your Face Off Tour 2006" in support of reissued Murderworks released on 6 January 2006 The "Grind Your Face Off Tour" extends for four weeks across European along with Sayyadina.
-They released an eight-song mini-CD Consume to Contaminate on 7 June 2006 via Spinefarm Records.
+In January 2006, the band toured European on the "Grind Your Face Off Tour 2006" in support of reissued Murderworks released on 6 January 2006.
+The "Grind Your Face Off Tour" extended for four weeks across Europe.
+They released the eight-song mini-CD Consume to Contaminate on 7 June 2006 via Spinefarm Records.
 Rotten Sound supported Malevolent Creation on their European Tour in early 2007.

-In July 2007, they entered the studio to begin recording their fifth studio album Cycles which was released on 9 January 2008 via Spinefarm Records.
+In July 2007, they began recording their fifth studio album, Cycles, released on 9 January 2008 via Spinefarm Records.
 The album was recorded and mixed with Janne Saksa at Kantola and Sound Supreme studios.
 Mastering was handled by Pelle Henricsson at Tonteknik Studios.
-The first song "The Effects" was posted on their Myspace page.
+The first song, "The Effects", was posted on their Myspace page.